arccoza/postcss-if-media/README.md

-A PostCSS plugin for inline conditional properties based on media queries.
+A PostCSS plugin to inline media queries with CSS properties.